rustyrussell/bolts/12-offer-encoding.md

 A writer of an offer:
   - if it sets `node_id`:
-    - MUST set `node_id` to the public key of the node to request the invoice from.
+    - MUST set `node_id` to the node's public key to request the invoice from.
   - otherwise:
     - MUST provide at least one `blinded_path`
     - MUST use the final `onionmsg_path` `point` in the first `blinded_path` as the implied `node_id` for `signature`.